Six primary steps for CO2 value chain

 CCS in Australia

-Australia has currently two large CCS projects in operation; Chevron Gorgon CCS and Santos Moomba CCS project.
-Another recent interesting example of development in CCS is the awarding of two Greenhouse Gas Assessment Permits in the Bonaparte and Browse Basins off Australia.
+Australia has currently two large CCS projects in operation; Chevron Gorgon CCS (designed to store up to 4 Mtpa) and Santos Moomba CCS project (targeting 1.7 Mtpa).
+Another recent interesting example of development in CCS is the awarding of two Greenhouse Gas Assessment Permits in the Bonaparte Basin and Timor Sea.
 These sites have the potential to permanently store up to 1 giga billion tonne of CO2.
 The project represents a full value chain solution, encompassing the receipt of liquefied CO2 (LCO2) from locations in Japan, Australia, and the surrounding region, its transportation by ship, and subsequent storage and injection via floating storage and injection (FSI) facilities in Australian waters.
 An appraisal well for this project is planned to be drilled in 2026.

 CCS in Europe

-This year saw important declarations, including an agreement in April between Denmark, Norway, Belgium, the Netherlands, and Sweden to facilitate cross-border transport and geological CO2 storage.
-More recently, there has been a call from six EU countries for a robust regulatory framework to support cross-border CO2 transportation, which is becoming increasingly vital for Europe’s CCS efforts.
+Last year saw important declarations, including an agreement between Denmark, Norway, Belgium, the Netherlands, and Sweden to facilitate cross-border transport and geological CO2 storage.

 What’s next for CCS?